nickd342/custom-cogs/servicemonitor/readme.md

 ## Setting Up Your First Monitor

-Getting started is straightforward.
 Here's a complete example of setting up monitoring for an Emby server:

 1. First, create a dedicated channel in your Discord server for status updates.
-This helps keep your monitoring separate from regular chat.

 2. Enable Developer Mode in Discord: